darkseid-is/InternalAllTheThings/docs/active-directory/pwd-read-gmsa.md

 ## Forging Golden GMSA

-> One notable difference between a **Golden Ticket** attack and the **Golden GMSA** attack is that they no way of rotating the KDS root key secret.
+> One notable difference between a **Golden Ticket** attack and the **Golden GMSA** attack is that there is no way of rotating the KDS root key secret.
 Therefore, if a KDS root key is compromised, there is no way to protect the gMSAs associated with it.

 :warning: You can't "force reset" a gMSA password, because a gMSA's password never changes.
 The password is derived from the KDS root key and `ManagedPasswordIntervalInDays`, so every Domain Controller can at any time compute what the password is, what it used to be, and what it will be at any point in the future.